unpoly/unpoly2-slides/slides.md

 As soon as you change content with JavaScript you will probably break screen readers without further testing:

+- Focus is not moved to new content when navigating
 - Interactive elements are not focusable
 - Interactive elements are not announced as such
 - Interactive elements cannot be activated with the keyboard
-- Focus is not moved to new content when navigating

 <br>

-🎥 *Demo with VoiceVox on <https://railslts.com>* (share Chrome tab for sound!)
+🎥 *Demo with VoiceVox on <https://railslts.com>*